jyutzler/Bridge-Systems/system.md

 A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).

 If the opening is in a minor suit, the cuebid shows the majors; if the opening is in a major, the cuebid shows the other major and an unspecified minor.

 (1♦) — 2♦ = at least 5–5 in the majors.

 (1♠) — 2♠ = at least 5–5 in hearts and a minor.

+The strength is either weak or very strong/distributional.
+(Any subsequent bid by the cuebidder shows extra strength or distribution.)
+With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.

 Responder can bid 2NT over a major suit cuebid to ask for partner’s minor.